 If you're a founder or employee at a startup you may have heard of Y Combinator.
-It’s one of the most sought-after Silicon Valley accelerators that’s harder to get into than Harvard, and a complete game-changer for startups.
-The Y Combinator acceptance rate is said to be about 3%.
+It’s one of the most sought-after Silicon Valley accelerators that’s harder to get into than Harvard and a complete game-changer for startups.
+Depending on your source, the Y Combinator acceptance rate is between 1.5% to 3%.

 Rebank's first git commit was back in Jan 2018.
 At the time Simon, my co-founder, had decided to leave his role at a fledgling tech incubator in London and I was halfway through my MBA.
 We started working on our FCA Sandbox tests whilst developing the MVP for rebank - we had no money and a launch date felt like an eternity away.